KennedyRyan-code/alx-system_engineering-devops/0x02-shell_redirections/README.md

-4-lastlines Displays the last 10 lines of a file 5-firstlines Displays the first ten lines of a file 6-third_line Displays the third line of a file
+4-lastlines Displays the last 10 lines of a file 5-firstlines Displays the first ten lines of a file 6-third_line Displays the third line of a file 8-cwd_state writes into a file the result of the command